neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ### Initialization

-Create a Neo dAPI instance requires a Neo Provider, assuming we already have one (e.g., window.neo, window.OneGate):
+Creating a Neo dAPI instance requires a Neo Provider, assuming we already have one (e.g., window.neo, window.OneGate):

 ```typescript
 const dapi = new NeoDapi(window.neo);